KristinaRiabova/ddos_attack_app-chat/README.md

 Functions handle sending and receiving messages.
 Event listeners manage user interactions such as message submission.
 Auto-responses and notifications are implemented for user engagement.

+## Database Integration Documentation

+For this project, MongoDB was chosen as the database solution due to several reasons:

+Flexibility: MongoDB is a NoSQL database, offering a flexible schema design that allows for easy adaptation to changing data requirements.

+Ease of Use: MongoDB's query language is intuitive and easy to understand, simplifying database operations and development tasks.

+# Entity Models:

+UserProfile Model:

+Stores user information such as username, email, and password.

+Profile Model:

+Represents additional profile information associated with each user, such as a bio field.

+## API Endpoints:

+# Registration Endpoint:

+URL: /registration/
+Method: POST
+Parameters: username, email, password
+Functionality: Creates a new user profile and saves it to the database.

+# Login Endpoint:

+URL: /login/
+Method: POST
+Parameters: username, password
+Functionality: Authenticates the user and logs them into the system.

+# Profile Creation Endpoint(after registration):

+URL: /profile_created/
+Method: GET
+Functionality: Retrieves the user profile information after successful login.

+# Profile Update Endpoint(update your bio):

+URL: /update_profile/
+Method: POST
+Parameters: bio
+Functionality: Updates the bio information of the user's profile.

+# Profile Deletion Endpoint:

+URL: /delete_profile/
+Method: POST
+Functionality: Deletes the user's profile from the system.

+# DDoS Endpoint:

+URL: /ddos/
+Method: GET
+Functionality: Renders a page for launching DDoS attacks (for testing purposes).

+# Error Handling:

+The code implements error handling mechanisms to gracefully manage unexpected situations and prevent application crashes.
+Error handling techniques such as try-except blocks, conditional checks, and status code validations are employed.
+HTTP status codes and descriptive error messages are returned to the client to communicate the nature of encountered errors.

 Login Template (login.html):